Coacher/vim-virtualenv/README.md

 commands have access only to the system-wide Python environment.

-vim-virtualenv plugin changes Python `sys.path` and environment `$PATH` variables so that they refer to the chosen virtualenv.
+vim-virtualenv plugin changes Python `sys.path` and environment `$PATH` and `$PYTHONPATH` variables so that they refer to the chosen virtualenv.

 However, `:python` and `:python3` commands will be still tied to, respectively, Python 2 and Python 3 versions that Vim was compiled against.